 Previously considered to be the generation with the greatest opportunity, millennials seem to have everything they need within their reach to succeed.
 However, just being part of the generation whose childhood took place under excellent financial forecasts does not necessarily mean that they will build a prosperous future, especially in today’s market.
 In fact, studies are emerging daily to disprove this ideal, stating instead, millennials are facing the most difficult business landscape in which to become successful.
-The truth is there are many factors that must be considered and addressed in order to achieve and maintain financial success.
+The truth is there are many factors that must be considered and addressed in order to.
 Here are five ways in which millennials can emerge financially stable amidst the current, treacherous economic landscape.

 - Acknowledge overall debt